 Dr. Ritter is the recipient of three Fulbright Scholar awards for her choreographic research from the US Bureau of Education and Cultural Affairs (2008, 2005, 2002).
 In 2004, she was awarded an Individual Artist Choreographic Fellowship for artistic excellence from the New Jersey State Council on the Arts.
 Dr. Ritter has presented her choreography internationally in Russia, Germany, Brazil, Turkey, Bulgaria, Canada, Mexico, and the Czech Republic and at many venues in New York, New Jersey, and Philadelphia.

 Her choreographic research has been funded by the international Trust for Mutual Understanding Foundation, The Geraldine R. Dodge Foundation, The American Music Center, The New Jersey State Council on the Arts, The Puffin Foundation, and the Walt Whitman Center for Culture and Democracy.
 Dr. Ritter received her PhD in Dance from Texas Woman’s University, an MFA degree in Dance from Temple University, and her BFA degree in Dance from Rutgers University.
-She is a Professor in the Dance Department at Mason Gross School of the Arts at Rutgers, The State University of New Jersey.

 An alumna of multiple esteemed leadership training programs, including the HERS Institute at Bryn Mawr (2017) and Harvard Management Development Program (2012), Dr. Ritter served as chair and artistic director of the Dance Department for over a decade.
 As a self-directed and resourceful champion of the arts in academia, she is dedicated to expanding knowledge of dance as a field of study and an advocate of innovative, interdisciplinary approaches to inclusive, culturally responsive education in the fine and liberal arts.